HersheyTaichou/CodeBible/Software/git.md

 git commit -m "Adds some files"
 ```

-If you want to do a longer commit message, run the command without -m and it should open the default text editor.
+If you want to do a longer commit message, run the command without -m and it should open your default text editor.
 You can then add a longer commit message, then save and close it to use that message.
 **Note:** The first line of the commit should still be a short overview of the changes, with more details on the following lines.

 ```PowerShell